For those new to this website:

 - In the U.S., the State of Washington considers consumer goods unsafe if the Cadmium level is over 40 ppm.

-So, wait – what… are these shells safe for my kids to play with?
+Section #3) So, wait — what? … Are these shells safe for my kids to play with?

 Considering all of the above, including the relevant regulatory standards for consumer goods, I still stand by the statement that intact shells are generally a safe item for children to play with.
 However, in light of these findings (see specific XRF test results below) it is also very clear how an artist (in this story — link) was poisoned from working with (grinding and cutting) mussel shells, and those sorts of activities should be avoided (by both children and adults).

-Takeaway: Even though, in their natural whole state, mussel shells are technically safe (when considered as a consumer good, not as a food), since they are very thin on the edges and crumble and break more easily than other shells – you might also choose (out of an abundance of caution) to keep them out of your child’s collection (especially since all of the other shells I have tested so far were negative – for even trace amounts of XRF detectable Cadmium.)
+Takeaway: Even though, in their natural whole state, mussel shells are technically safe (when considered as a consumer good, not as a food), since they are very thin on the edges and crumble/ break more easily than other shells you might also choose (out of an abundance of caution) to keep them out of your child’s collection (especially since all of the other shells I have tested so far were negative for even trace amounts of XRF detectable Cadmium).

-XRF Test Results for the Shells Pictured Here
+Section #4) XRF Test Results for the Shells Pictured Above

 Note: these particular shells were found on the Southern California seashore (somewhere between San Diego and Santa Monica) by my son in 2019.